 Based on teacher recommendations, second-semester seniors may participate in work-study.
 This allows students to work in a job related to their Tech program up to several days per week during their Tech time.
 Students must be legally employed and receive approvals from their home school and Tech counselors, parents and employer.
 Once all of the approvals are in place, a work/study coordinator visits the employer to verify employment.
-Pay stubs, evaluations and attendance verifications are kept on file.
 Working papers, available at the student's home school, are needed for those under 18.
 Transportation must be provided by the student.